Possible connection between the reflection symmetry and existence of equatorial circular orbit: Introduction

-The existence of the planner circular orbits is crucial to discuss any physical effect associated with a binary.
-The orbits in extreme mass ratio inspirals (EMRI), that will be observed with LISA \cite{Audley:2017drz}, are most likely to be generic \cite{Amaro-Seoane:2014ela, Barack:2003fp, Merritt:2011ve}.
-Binaries with stellar masses, as already detected by gravitational wave (GW) detectors LIGO and VIRGO, can have precession \cite{Apostolatos:1994mx}.
-This means that the understandings found in the current paper will not only have a theoretical ground but also it will have an observational impact, which will be discussed later.
+The existence of the planner circular orbits is crucial for discussing physical effects relevant for various astrophysical models, such as binary, spectra of accreting black holes, etc. The orbits in extreme mass ratio inspirals, which will be observed with LISA \cite{Audley:2017drz}, are most likely to be generic \cite{Amaro-Seoane:2014ela, Barack:2003fp, Merritt:2011ve}.
+Binaries with stellar masses, as already detected by gravitational wave detectors LIGO and VIRGO, can have precession \cite{Apostolatos:1994mx}.
+This means that the understandings found in the current paper will not only have theoretical grounds but also it will have an observational impact, which will be discussed later.

 The rest of the manuscript is organized as follows.
 In \ref{Ernst}, we start with the Ernst potential, and in \ref{Geodesic}, we will briefly discuss the geodesic equations in terms of the metric components.
-The primary findings of the paper are given in \ref{decomposition} and \ref{results} respectively.
-In \ref{observation}, we will study observational impacts of current findings, and finally, we will conclude in \ref{conclusion}.
+The primary findings of the paper are given in \ref{decomposition} and \ref{results}, respectively.
+In \ref{observation}, we will study the observational impacts of current findings, and finally, we will conclude in \ref{conclusion}.